suramn/CalculatorChatBot/README.md

 #### Some Fun Things

 - The chat bot will actually greet you the number of times you ask it to greet you - `hello 4`
-- Chat bot will also greet others in a team context, except the person that had invoked the `greet eveyone` intent - and it could make sure to have a track of the number of times that the `greet everyone` command in fact greeted the other team membersd
+- Chat bot will also greet others in a team context, except the person that had invoked the `greet eveyone` intent - and it could make sure to have a track of the number of times that the `greet everyone` command in fact greeted the other team members
     - This will make sure that there are 1 on 1 conversations started with other team members - also another point of testing being done